 Build Your Own Telephone Line Wiretap / Bug

 This simple circuit will behave as a filter to extract the voice signals from your landline and output something suitable for a tape recorder or anything that can accept a microphone / phono level input.
 It will filter out the high voltages on the line and set the output audio signal at an appropriate level for your recording device.
 This circuit behaves as a parallel tap, meaning it does not necessarily have to be wired in between the phone line and the telephone.
-It can be connected anywhere on the line, no matter how near or far it is from the telephone you wish to tap.For this project you'll need to gather a few small components.
+It can be connected anywhere on the line, no matter how near or far it is from the telephone you wish to listen in to.For this project you'll need to gather a few small components.
 These can generally be pulled out of most old appliances or bought dirt cheap at your local electronics or hardware store.
 You'll also need a small strip of something like Veroboard to build it on, or alternatively if you want to make a more temporary version it could simply be built on prototype board or Breadboard.
 Using something like Breadboard will save you the job of having to solder parts together if that isn't your thing.
 You'll finally need to get ahold of a suitable connector for the tape recorder you'll be using (likely a 3.5mm mono jack), as well as a plug for your phone socket (unless you plan to wire it directly into the back of the socket).
 Typically in the US, an RJ11 plug is used where as the UK has its unique 431A plug.
 The box below lists the components needed.

 -2x 0.1µF ceramic capacitors (Usually marked with the number 104)-

 -2x diodes (almost any type of SIGNAL diode will be fine)-

 -1x PCB mount potentiometer of around 5k resistance, with logarithmic track-

 -Plugs for your tape recorder and phone line socket-